English Major

 Through its challenging and rewarding program of study, the Department of English, Writing & Journalism introduces students to the formative traditions in literature; supports students as they develop as creative and professional writers; and provides students with a wide array of news writing, reporting, editing and multimedia skills.

-The English major thus equips our students to enter many careers, including teaching, publishing, editing, writing, and business.
-Current graduates include college professors, teachers, journalists, novelists, poets, lawyers, pharmacists, physicians, and public-relations specialists.
+The English major thus equips our students to enter many careers, including editing, publishing, teaching, technical writing, business, and the law.
+Current graduates include college professors, teachers, journalists, novelists, poets, lawyers, pharmacists, physicians, social workers, and public-relations specialists.

 Goal 1: Study literature in diverse genres and by diverse authors.